 A good tip about the length of the posts being beneficial to SEO.
 I made the mistake of writing fairly short specific posts around my core subject.
 They got nowhere in the rankings.
 When I combined four into a 3000-word article, like magic a couple of weeks later I was showing way up the rankings on page 3.
 So I can testify that post length does work the magic.

-The Customer Think blog agrees hard work describes successful bloggers.
+blog agrees hard work describes successful bloggers.
 How “hard” do bloggers need to work to become successful?
 According to the blog’s research, successful bloggers spend six hours producing each blog post!
-One of the most successful bloggers in the world, Neil Patel, confirms this.
+One of the most successful bloggers in the world, Neil Patel

 6. Format your post After the post is written, format it.